Oil flat as U.S. rig count rise cools gains, gasoline jumps

 "The momentum for crude is being washed out by the rig count number showing the first rise this year, after the weaker-than-expected jobs report had pushed crude up on the expectation that maybe the Federal Reserve would delay raising interest rates," said Phil Flynn, analyst at Price Futures Group in Chicago.

-RBOB gasoline futures settled 1.3 percent higher ahead of expected holiday demand in the United States.
-Ultra-low sulfur diesel managed a slight gain at settlement, but turned lower in post-settlement trading.
+RBOB gasoline futures RBc1 settled 1.3 percent higher ahead of expected holiday demand in the United States.
+Ultra-low sulfur diesel HOc1 managed a slight gain at settlement, but turned lower in post-settlement trading.

 Refining margins, or cracks, for both gasoline and diesel rose too, pulling along crude prices on expectations of more U.S. summer driving demand.